kvsnsaravind/smolagents/README.md

 ---

-## 🧠 agentAL – A Lightweight AI Agent Powered by Hugging Face & SmolAgent
+## 🧠 agentAI – A Lightweight AI Agent Powered by Hugging Face & SmolAgent

-**agentAL** is a minimal and efficient AI agent built using the [smolagent](https://github.com/smol-ai/smol-agent) framework.
+**agentAI** is a minimal and efficient AI agent built using the [smolagent](https://github.com/smol-ai/smol-agent) framework.
 It leverages Hugging Face models to perform intelligent tasks such as summarization, question answering, or document understanding — all within a compact, single-file design philosophy.

 ### ✨ Features
 - ✅ Powered by Hugging Face Transformers for natural language intelligence